We have really good news! The new law for startups in Spain has been finally published, and with it, important changes within the immigration law.

 Would you like to start your remote work visa application today?
 Get in touch with our lawyers and start now:

 We can find two main benefits offered by this new startup act:

 New residence permit

-The first and perhaps the most important benefit is the creation of a new type of residence permit designed specifically for the cases seen in the previous section (although there will probably be more than one with the approval of the law).
+The first and perhaps the most important benefit is the creation of a new type of residence permit designed specifically for the cases seen in the previous section.

 This means that if the foreigner meets the requirements, obtaining residency in Spain will be much easier than it has been until now.